 To get any new State Pension, you will usually need at least 10 qualifying years (years in which National Insurance (NI) contributions have been paid or NI credits received), and for the full amount you need to have 35 qualifying years.

-However, as APS was contracted-out of the State earnings related pension arrangements, a deduction is made for periods of contracted-out service.
+As APS was contracted-out of the State earnings related pension arrangements, a deduction is made for periods of contracted-out service.
 The adjustments to the State Pension are complicated and vary for each member.

 Your starting amount will be the higher of:

-Individuals still have the opportunity to build up new State Pension for service from April 2016 if their State Pension at April 2016 is less than the full new State Pension.
+Individuals still have the opportunity to build up new State Pension for service from April 2016 if their State Pension at April 2016 was less than the full new State Pension.
 You can get a State Pension forecast at www.gov.uk/check-state-pension.

 |Normal Retirement Age||